darkreactions/ESCALATE/data_model/README.md

 <br/>
 ## Instantiating the Model (w/ experimental data)

-This model can be instantiated into a local postgreSQL server or into a docker container.
-As there is extensive documentation and instructions to install postgreSQL and docker, it will not be covered in this README.
+This model can be instantiated into a local PostgreSQL server or into a docker container.
+As there is extensive documentation and instructions to install PostgreSQL and docker, it will not be covered in this README.

-In addition to the environments in which this model can reside (e.g. local or docker), it can be created (restored) from a pg_dump backup or a manual process (running descrete sql to create and load tables).
+In addition to the environments in which this model can reside (e.g. local or docker), it can be created (restored) from a pg_dump backup or a manual process (running discrete sql to create and load tables).
 What follows are the steps to instantiate the ESCALATE v3 data model populated with experimental perovskite data from a backup and manual SQL.

-But before the ESCALATE data model can be instantiated, the first step is to configure your postgreSQL environment.
+But before the ESCALATE data model can be instantiated, the first step is to configure your PostgreSQL environment.

 ### PostgreSQL configuration
 **Step 1** -  Create a database named 'escalate' with owner named 'escalate'.
 Use pgAdmin to create the database or execute the following SQL: